 The contents are stored in a 1.2 lb case that is 9-inches wide.
 This makes it great for storing in a car glove box or under the sink.

-With its mini kit, this a great first aid kit for consumers who do not have any medical supplies at all.
-It’s portable and has plenty of supplies for an mid-range price, plus a money back guarantee.
+With its mini kit, this a great option for consumers who do not have any medical supplies at all.
+It’s portable and has plenty of supplies for a mid-range price, plus a money back guarantee.

-This first aid kit has 300 pieces (including 40 unique items) in the bandages, tapes, sponges and pads, sterilization, survival and other categories.
-This includes items like adhesive pages or various sizes, fingertip bandages, trauma pads, medical tape, alcohol prep wipes, sting relief pads, metal scissors and tweezers, a wooden finger splint, emergency blanket and first aid guide.
+This kit has 300 pieces (including 40 unique items) in the bandages, tapes, sponges and pads, sterilization, survival and other categories.
+This includes items like adhesive pages or various sizes, fingertip bandages, trauma pads, medical tape, alcohol prep wipes, sting relief pads, metal scissors and tweezers, a wooden finger splint, emergency blanket and a guide.

 All the supplies come in a compact carrying bag that has handles, small enough to take on-the-go or to store at home or in the car.

 This kit has all the needed medical supplies and more, for pretty much any situation.
 At a mid-range price point, it is affordable and a worthy buy.